How to speak French fast

 • Don’t give up.
 Learning a language is hard and not always immediately rewarding.
 Remind yourself why you want to learn French.
 You got this!

-Get Prepared to Learn to Speak French Fast
+Tips to Learn to French Fast

-Simply diving into any old textbook won’t give you the direction and motivation you need to achieve your goal.
+As you can see, simply diving into any old textbook won’t give you the direction and motivation you need to achieve your goal.

-1. Establish your learning goal.
+1. Establish your learning goal

 Ask yourself, “Why do I want to learn French?”
 Your answer will help you structure your study plan by highlighting the concepts and vocabulary you should spend time on.